Alert

 Consider other ways the pre-existing condition may impact entitlement to benefits:

 • Is the pre-existing condition that was not aggravated reasonably a concurrent conditionA concurrent condition is a non-compensable condition that exists at the same time as a compensable disability.
 When a concurrent condition affects the rehabilitation or healing of a compensable injury, thereby prolonging the period of disability, WCB will continue paying temporary benefits until healing of the compensable condition or death. that is impacting the worker's recovery from their accepted work injury?
-See Policy 04-02, Part II, Application 1, Question 11.
+Refer to Policy 04-02, Part II, Application 1, Question 11.

 Do not continue with this procedure.